 This Privacy Notice is provided in a layered format so you can click through to the specific areas set out below.
-We have also included a glossary which sets out the meaning of some of the terms used in this Privacy Notice.

 - Who we are and the purpose of this Privacy Notice